EdineiMZ/SimpleFTPServer/README.md

 - [x] Streamed file transfers for reduced memory use
 - [x] Upload and download progress bars with multi-selection support
 - [x] Configuration window accessible from the client
+- [x] Modern PyQt interface with fallback to Tkinter
+- [x] Upload and download of folders

 ## How to use
 1. Run the server